 Nicole Fornabaio/Rd.com, iStock/pshonka, iStock/karandaev

 “I stick with wine at Halloween parties, because it’s packed with antioxidants and it also lasts a bit longer than other drinks,” says Ferguson.
 “You can pace your time at the party.
 With beer you often drink it a little faster, and if you do a shot, you’re drinking that even faster.”
 Red wine is also a healthy alternative to sugary holiday drinks, so try a glass of Pinot Noir (or, healthier still, seltzer with lime).
-Learn which wine is best if you're watching your calories.

 They get creative with party recipes

 Heading to a potluck?
 Don’t bring a store-bought pumpkin pie.
 Instead, get clever using foods that will help keep you fuller, longer.
 “I have made really fun things where I use the pumpkin as a serving dish,” says Helm.
 Her go-to party pick: Carve out and clean the inside of a small pumpkin, and use it to serve fresh vegetables and a pumpkin hummus dip (combine pumpkin puree with your favorite hummus and fall spices).